Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 We turn now to proving Theorem \ref{thm:PPAxiom}.
 As mentioned in the proof of Proposition \ref{cofObjFlat}, if $h$ and $g$ are $L_\C(\M)$-cofibrations then they are $\M$-cofibrations and so $h\boxprod g$ is a cofibration in $\M$ (hence in $L_\C(\M)$) by the pushout product axiom on $\M$.
 To verify the rest of the pushout product axiom on $L_\C(\M)$ we must prove that if $h$ is a trivial cofibration in $L_\C(\M)$ and $g$ is a cofibration in $L_\C(\M)$ then $h\boxprod g$ is a weak equivalence in $L_\C(\M)$.

-\begin{proposition} Let $\M$ be a tractable monoidal model category in which cofibrant objects are flat.
+\begin{proposition} Let $\M$ be a cofibrantly generated monoidal model category in which cofibrant objects are flat and the domains of the generating cofibrations are cofibrant.
 Let $I$ denote the generating cofibrations of $\M$.
 Suppose that every map of the form $f \otimes id_K$, where $f$ is in $\C$ and $K$ is a domain or codomain of a map in $I$, is a $\C$-local equivalence.
 Then $L_\C(\M)$ satisfies the pushout product axiom. \end{proposition}

 \begin{proof}

 We have already remarked that the cofibration part of the pushout product axiom on $L_\C(\M)$ follows from the pushout product axiom on $\M$, since the two model categories have the same cofibrations.
 By Proposition 4.2.5 of \cite{hovey-book} it is sufficient to check the pushout product axiom on generating (trivial) cofibrations.
 So suppose $h:X\to Y$ is an $L_\C(\M)$ trivial cofibration and $g:K\to L$ is a generating cofibration in $L_\C(\M)$ (equivalently, in $\M$).
 Then we must show $h\boxprod g$ is an $L_\C(\M)$ trivial cofibration